Visualizing external trace formats with Perfetto

 Fuchsia tracing format (.fxt)

-Description: The Fuchsia trace format (typically found in .fxt
+Description: The Fuchsia trace format (typically found in .fxt files) is a

 binary format used by the Fuchsia operating system.
 It's designed for